octoml/octoml-profile/README.md

 ## Installation

-- If you haven't yet been granted access to octoml-profile, please send an email to dynamite@octoml.ai indicating interest in trying octoml-profile.
+- We're in beta mode, so if you haven't yet been granted access to octoml-profile, please send an email to dynamite@octoml.ai indicating interest in trying octoml-profile.
+  We plan to fully open up access to the public around mid-late March 2023.

 - Once you have access, generate an access token at https://app.octoml.ai/dynamite.
 Set the token as the env var below.
   ```